marmotgraph/marmotgraph-core/docs/api/queryAPI.md

   - We keep the query specification as its own, regular JSON-LD document allowing us to profit from various elements, starting from the proper support of fully qualified property names in the IRI as well as compact IRI format
   - We can easily compare the query structure against the current database structure and detect potential issues if they don't properly match
   - The query API is "yet another" JSON-LD document and can be easily persisted and linked inside the graph
-  - Thanks for easy reflection mechanism, we can provide convenient tooling such as the **KG Query Builder**
+  - Thanks for easy reflection mechanism, we can provide convenient tooling such as the **MarmotGraph QueryBuilder**
 - We want to be as descriptive and as simple as possible
   - For simplicity, we don't want to introduce too many functional aspects into the query language.
 The Query API aims to be a simple way of extracting metadata in a convenient format for post-processing in any technology.
   We therefore try to keep the focus on simple accessor mechanisms.